themilnera/abuy-game/README.md

 # ABUY

-ABUY is (will be) satirical management sim game/website inspired by old school Ebay.
+ABUY is a management sim game/website inspired by old school Ebay.

 **Can you buy, auction and sell your way to profit?**